Affiliate links on Android Authority may earn us a commission. Learn more.

 What kind of case do I need?

 - Rugged cases: Rugged cases are big and bulky but will ensure that your phone can survive almost anything.
-Heavy-duty cases are usually for those that work in harsh environments or are clumsy.
+Heavy-duty cases are usually for those who work in harsh environments or are clumsy.
 These types of cases are also usually coupled with belt clips and holsters and make the phone secure.

 Our recommendation: Spigen for the win